1. What is Business Analysis?

-Example: On some roads, there are few caution boards stating that “Road under repair, take diversion”.
-This is called as Risk.
+Example: On some roads, few caution boards are stating that “Road under repair, take diversion”.
+This is called Risk.

-INVEST means Independent, Negotiable, Valuable, Estimable, Sized Appropriately, Testable.
-With this INVEST process, the project managers and technical teams are able to deliver the good quality of the product and can provide quality service.
+Answer: INVEST means Independent, Negotiable, Valuable, Estimable, Sized Appropriately, Testable.
+With this INVEST process, the project managers and technical teams can deliver the good quality of the product and can provide quality service.

-The project deliverables are the set of measurable goods and services that are delivered to the end customer at the completion of the project.
+Answer: The project deliverables are the set of measurable goods and services that are delivered to the end customer after the project.
 It is the outcome of the project.

-One can take advantage of direct collaboration with the client and have facilitated workshops, interviews and observe the end users.
+One can take advantage of direct collaboration with the client and have facilitated workshops, interviews and observe the end-users.
 In conjunction, we can use techniques that provide us with more precise information like prototype and scenario building.
-(Business Analyst Interview Questions)

-24. Who Uses The Output Produced By Business Analyst?_text]
+24. Who Uses The Output Produced By Business Analyst?

-The output will be used by the Both IT and Non-IT People, as IT people use this document as key for the building of the application and Non-IT people use those document where they can see prototype of their application.
+Answer: The output will be used by Both IT and Non-IT People, as IT people use this document as key for the building of the application and Non-IT people use those documents where they can see a prototype of their application.

-25. What Is The Educational Qualification Required For A Business Analyst?_text]
+25. What Is The Educational Qualification Required For A Business Analyst?

-There is no specific qualification for a business analyst.
+Answer: There is no specific qualification for a business analyst.
 Well, if you are a management graduate it is an added advantage since they have better communication skills.
 One important thing a BA needs to have is domain knowledge or business knowledge.
 Unless he/she understands the client’s business process thoroughly they cannot draft the requirements properly.
-(Salesforce Training Online)

-26. Why Is Business Analyst Position Vital In An Organization?_text]
+26. Why Is Business Analyst Position Vital In An Organization?

-The position is important because a BA is a people’s person when it comes to the users and an IT person when it comes to the developers.
-He can communicate with the users in jargon that they are comfortable with and is able to understand them in order to collect solid business requirements.
-Simultaneously he can effectively communicate these requirements and support them with documentation for a developers benefit.
+Answer: The position is important because a BA is a people’s person when it comes to the users and an IT person when it comes to the developers.
+He can communicate with the users in jargon that they are comfortable with and can understand them to collect solid business requirements.
+Simultaneously he can effectively communicate these requirements and support them with the documentation for a developer’s benefit.

-27. What Is The Relationship Between Use Case And Test Case?_text]
+27. What Is The Relationship Between Use Case And Test Case?

-A use case is written from a “user” perspective describing the interaction of a piece of software between the user and the software.
+Answer: A use case is written from a “user” perspective describing the interaction of a piece of software between the user and the software.
 These are written in common language typically from the business or user point of view and in enough detail for the developer to create a piece of software.
-Typically written in a MS Word type tool.
+Typically written in an MS Word type tool.
 Use cases capture the functional requirements of the system.
 It describes the expected interaction the user will experience, in detail.
 The audience is the business, for signoff, and technology for development.
-(Best 30 SalesForce Scenario Based Interview Questions)

-28. What Do You Understand By The Term Uml?_text]
+28. What Do You Understand By The Term Uml?

-29. What is the typical role of a Business Analyst, what does he do and what are his responsibilities?_text]Answer:
+29. What is the typical role of a Business Analyst, what does he do and what are his responsibilities?

 - This is a typical question that would be quintessential to be answered by every candidate who is appearing for the job.